In-Context Learning Enhanced Credibility Transformer: Zero-shot analysis using ICL

 \subsection{Motivation for zero-shot prediction}

-Zero-shot prediction is used here to refer to the ability of a model to make accurate inferences on categories or feature levels that were entirely absent during model training.
-In practical insurance applications, this capability is crucial, as new categories may emerge over time -- for example, a new vehicle model introduced by a manufacturer or an insurance product expanded to a previously uncovered geographical region.
+{\it Zero-shot prediction} is used here to refer to the ability of a model to make accurate inferences on categories or feature levels that were entirely absent during model training.
+In practical insurance applications, this capability can be crucial, as new categories may emerge over time -- for example, a new vehicle model introduced by a manufacturer or an insurance product expanded to a previously uncovered geographical region.
 Traditional models often struggle with such unseen categories, thus, in practice, often one defaults to simple imputation of a mean or median value, or setting the categorical level to a ``missing" indicator.
-In contrast, the ICL mechanism in the Credibility Transformer architecture enables the model to leverage contextual similarities from related instances, potentially generalizing to these novel cases without retraining; it is exactly this ability that we test in this section.
+In contrast, the ICL mechanism of the ICL-Credibility Transformer architecture enables the model to leverage contextual similarities from related instances, potentially generalizing to these novel cases without retraining the model; it is exactly this ability that we test in this section.